Philip Morris International: Sponsorship

+Visual art

+Established in 1973, the Philip Morris Collection was Australia's biggest private corporate art collection.
+Deposited in the National Gallery through partnership with the director James Mollison, its representation of "emerging and innovative" Australian photographs (the best known of its holdings), paintings, prints, sculpture, ceramics, craft of the '70s and '80s is comprehensive and was valued in 1981 at between A$500,000 and A$600,000 (value in 2024: approx, A$3m).
+The initial Philip Morris Arts Grant was to be $100,000 over five years but was increased to $30,000 a year for eight years.
+James Mollison was the selector of work for the permanent collection.

+Sport

-Philip Morris is a long-term main sponsor of the Formula One team Scuderia Ferrari.
-The sponsorship is subliminal in the logo in recent times due to restrictions in tobacco advertising.
+The company is a long-term main sponsor of the Formula One team Scuderia Ferrari.
+The sponsorship is non-obvious, often using a logo other than the cigarette brands themselves in recent times due to restrictions in tobacco advertising.
 Marlboro-branded Ferrari and McLaren cars won several world titles with famous drivers such as Alain Prost, James Hunt, Niki Lauda, Ayrton Senna and Michael Schumacher.
-Philip Morris also sponsored several title winners in MotoGP, road racing and Indy Cars.
-The Ferrari Formula One deal before direct advertisements were banned was estimated to be worth £45 million a year as well as paying the multi-million salary of Schumacher.
+Philip Morris also sponsored several title winners in MotoGP, road racing and IndyCar.
+Before direct tobacco advertisements were banned, the Ferrari Formula One deal was estimated to be worth £45 million a year, paying the multi-million salary of Schumacher.

 Despite no longer being able to display the Marlboro logo on Ferrari cars, Philip Morris renewed its sponsorship deal with Ferrari in 2011, 2015, 2017, and 2018 up until 2021.
 The 2017 deal was reported to be worth $160 million a year.

 Philip Morris's sponsorship of Ferrari was seen visually on the car again at the 2018 Japanese Grand Prix, with the cigarette company's "Mission Winnow" branding.
-This branding has been seen by authorities as an attempt to flout laws and rules banning tobacco advertising, and it was removed by Ferrari for the 2019 Australian Grand Prix after Australian authorities launched an investigation.
+This branding was seen by authorities as an attempt to flout laws banning tobacco advertising, and it was removed by Ferrari for the 2019 Australian Grand Prix after Australian authorities launched an investigation.
 Ferrari also decided to remove the branding for the 2019 Canadian Grand Prix and the 2019 French Grand Prix to avoid problems with bans on tobacco advertising.
-In 2022, Mission Winnow/Phillip Morris International and Ferrari decided to mutually end their title sponsorship and sponsorship agreement entirely.
-As of 2025, Phillip Morris International returned to sponsor Ferrari and can be seen on Ferrari's list of sponsors on their official website.
+In 2022, Mission Winnow/Phillip Morris International and Ferrari decided to mutually end their sponsorship agreement.
+As of 2025, Phillip Morris International returned to sponsor Ferrari and can be seen on Ferrari's list of sponsors on their official website as Zyn, the nicotine pouch brand.